bendem/cf-dyndns-worker/README.md

 # A dyndns provider in a CloudFlare worker

-With me using cloudflare and cloudflare providing free workers, why would I bother with shady dyndns providers, it should be simple enough to implement myself.
+With me using CloudFlare and CloudFlare providing free workers, why would I bother with shady dyndns providers, it should be simple enough to implement myself.

 This is what I came up with.